 Each Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the respective Fund during the fiscal year.
 The calculation excludes from both the numerator and the denominator securities with maturities at the time of acquisition of one year or less.
 High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by a Fund.
 A 100% turnover rate would occur if all of a Fund's portfolio securities were replaced once within a one-year period.
-During the fiscal years ended November 30, 2019 and November 30, 2020, the Copeland Dividend Growth Fund's portfolio.
-For the fiscal years ended November 30, 2019 and November 30, 2019 and November 30, 2020, the Copeland SMID Cap Dividend Growth Fund's portfolio turnover rates were 22% and 49% respectively, of the average value of its portfolio.
+During the fiscal years ended November 30, 2021 and November 30, 2022, the Copeland SMID Cap Dividend Growth Fund's portfolio turnover rates were 35% and 40% respectively, of the average value of its portfolio.